 Well they assumed wrong.
 You’ll find cases where the losses ran to millions of dollars without anyone being the wiser.

 In instances of fraud, the problem becomes more complicated as these errors are deliberately hidden and cleverly disguised, perhaps one erroneous cell at a time.
-Even if these cover-ups started out with smaller figures that may have had negligible impact on a company’s operation, the cumulative costs of these “insignificant” errors multiply exponentially as the spreadsheets are reused and utilized as bases for other related reports.
+Even if these cover-ups started out with smaller figures that may have had negligible impact on a company’s operation, the cumulative costs of these “insignificant” errors multiply exponentially as the spreadsheets are reused and utilised as bases for other related reports.

 Fallacious inputs – correct figures are deliberately replaced with false values.